-Making critical business decisions based on traditional customer service metrics alone can be detrimental for your brand.
+Making critical business decisions based on traditional customer service metrics alone can be detrimental to your brand.

 The customer support industry has been transforming in many ways over the past few years.
 A large part of this evolution is driven by consumers’ changing expectations and the unstoppable spread of mobile devices.
 Instead of transactional seller-buyer relationships, customers now want to connect with businesses at a meaningful level.